 - See "--Non-GAAP Measures" below for a reconciliation to the most directly comparable financial measure calculated in accordance with GAAP and related disclosures. - Comparable sales in constant currency are defined as sales from stores that have been open for at least twelve consecutive months without closure for seven or more consecutive days, including due to looting or store damage, and without a major remodel or being subject to a natural disaster, in the past twelve months as well as e-commerce sales.
 Comparable sales in constant currency exclude wholesale sales in Germany.
 E-commerce sales include digitally initiated sales online or through mobile applications.
-Relocated stores are not included as comparable sales for the first twelve months after acquisition or conversion, when applicable, whichever is later.
+Relocated stores are not included as comparable sales for the first twelve months after the relocation.
+Acquired stores are not included as comparable sales for the first twelve months after acquisition or conversion, when applicable, whichever is later.
 Comparable sales in constant currency, comparable pharmacy sales in constant currency and comparable retail sales in constant currency refer to total sales, pharmacy sales and retail sales, respectively.
-The method of calculating comparable sales in constant currency varies across the retail industry and our method of calculating comparable sales in constant currency may not be the same as other retailers' methods.
+The method of calculating comparable sales in constant currency may not be the same as other retailers' methods.